 Of course, we have our cheesy potatoes in the U.S. that everyone loves, scalloped potatoes, and other potato dishes that require some cheese.
 Still, in my humble opinion, there is nothing to resemble a tartiflette.

-Because Reblochon is not available in the U.S., I recommend a slightly aged Brie with the same texture and consistency as the Reblochon.
+Because Reblochon is not available in the U.S., I recommend the following cheese that comes close to the Reblochon.
 The idea is that you need a soft, melty cheese for this dish.

 Whatever you choose, keep in mind that the taste will be slightly different, based on the cheese you used.

-I cubed the cheese in this dish and mixed it with the rest of the ingredients.
-The original recipe says to place the piece of cheese on top of the potatoes.
+Sometimes I cube the cheese in this dish and mixed it with the rest of the ingredients.
+Sometimes I just place the cheese on top of the potatoes, as the original recipe says.

 While it looks more spectacular baked that way, it is your choice here.
 I am not going to micromanage you on this one.